galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 ## Hierarchical clustering

-Before seeing hierarchical clustering in action, let us first understand the theory behind the hierarchical clustering.
+Before using hierarchical clustering, let us first understand the theory behind it.
 Hierarchical clustering, as the name suggests is an algorithm that builds hierarchy of clusters.
-This algorithm starts with all the data points assigned to a cluster of their own.
-Then two nearest clusters are merged into the same cluster.
-In the end, this algorithm terminates when there is only a single cluster left.
+It starts with all the data points assigned to a cluster of their own.
+Then, the two nearest clusters are merged into the same cluster.
+At the end, this algorithm terminates when there is only a single cluster left.

 Following are the steps that are performed during hierarchical clustering:

-1. In the beginning, every data point in the dataset is treated as a cluster which means that we have N clusters at the beginning of the algorithm.
+1. In the beginning, every data point in the dataset is treated as a cluster which means that we have `N` clusters at the beginning of the algorithm for a dataset of size `N`.

 2. The distance between all the points is calculated and two points closest to each other are joined together to a form a cluster.